DhirajMeenavilli/Projects/Journal/Mental Models.md

 Divergence to Convergance: Start with many, select one which looks intersting, abandon if it gets to be nowhere and go back and dive into another.
 (Art)

 Follow Expiriment: Never have full conclusion, only unless logic dictate something is not the case, allow expiriment and observation to dictate the direction and weight of beliefs.
 (Philisopohy)

+Training: As you repeat a behaviour or skill the concious effort required to do it becomes lower and lower over time.
+(Psychology)